vedala/kalyanv_blog/_posts/2019-05-23-tutorial-a-basic-data-pipeline.md

 Why Stitch

   - offers a free plan.
-The only cloud-based ETL tool I found that offers a free plan. (**Update**: as of December 2020, Stitch data is no longer offers a free plan).
+The only cloud-based ETL tool I found that offers a free plan. (**Update**: as of December 2020, Stitch Data no longer offers a free plan).
   - once I started using Stitch, I found the service to be excellent.
 The free account allows only one destination to be added.
 This was adequate for my needs.

 Setting up data source in Stitch